mtzgroup/eri-regent/README.md

 if(i<1)continue;
 ```

+### Submodule

+Normally this project (eri-regent) is a submodule of the larger TeraChem project and is located at production/regintbox/src/eri-regent.
+When this is the case you should build Legion using the scripts in production/scripts/xstream, such as build_legion_k80.bash.

+### Standalone

+If you are building eri-regent in a standalone configuration follow these instructions:

 When more than 1 GB of memory is needed, you must build Legion with `luajit2.1`.
 Instructions for building on Ubuntu Linux: